 What Are the Chances of Pregnancy After HSG Test?

 After an HSG test can I get pregnant is the likely question.
 The simple answer is pregnancy after HSG test principally depends on the cause of infertility.
-But studies indicate that the pregnancy rate after HSG test significantly enhanced in a small percentage of women by 2 to 3 times.
+But studies indicate that the pregnancy rate after the HSG test significantly enhanced in a small percentage of women by two to three times.
 Perhaps the movement of the dye possibly displaced a slight blockage like an endometriosis lesion, clearing the fallopian tube for a probable pregnancy.